asoroa/naf_ukb/Readme.txt

 The following command annotates the spanish input KAF terms with senses, mapping the pos values accordingly:

-./kaf_annotate_senses.pl -M kb.bin -W spdict.txt in.kaf.xml > out.kaf.xml
+./naf_ukb.pl -K kb.bin -D spdict.txt in.kaf.xml > out.naf.xml

 If we want to reduce the number of iterations of PageRank, we can use the --prank_iter option of 'ukb_wsd' application:

-./kaf_annotate_senses.pl -M kb.bin -W spdict.txt in.kaf.xml -- --prank_iter 5 > out.kaf.xml
+./naf_ukb.pl -M kb.bin -W spdict.txt in.kaf.xml -- --prank_iter 5 > out.naf.xml

 Also, we can specify the path to the wsd executable:

-./kaf_annotate_senses.pl -x /opt/ukb/ukb_wsd -M kb.bin -W spdict.txt in.kaf.xml > out.kaf.xml
+./naf_ukb.pl -x /opt/ukb/ukb_wsd -M kb.bin -W spdict.txt in.kaf.xml > out.naf.xml